nadeemabdulhamid/Kiva-Teachpack/README.txt

- If you want to trim the data in the rows, but not introduce a structure, use the (kiva-data/select ...) function which works in a similar manner to kiva-data->structs, but doesn't take a structure's constructor parameter and produces a list of rows with only values for the specified fields, for example:
+ If you want to trim the data in the rows, but not introduce a structure, use the (kiva-data/select ...) function which works in a similar manner to kiva-data->structs, but doesn't take a constructor parameter and produces a list of rows (lists) with only values for the specified fields, for example:

      (kiva-data/select
       sample-kiva-data